In today’s online world, you can buy everything from shoes to mattresses to SUVs over the internet, would you buy kitchen cabinets online?

 - Wade through a large number of atypical or old-fashioned styles and finishes

-3. Rely on the knowledge and experience of a skilled and talented kitchen designer.
+3. Gain knowledge and experience from a kitchen designer.

 How do you ensure that you get a professional and passionate designer?
 If you don’t have a personal connection or word-of-mouth referral, there’s a basic reason why you’re more likely to have a good experience working with a kitchen designer over the internet than at the store.

 Designers in design studios work as professionals.
-We employ 100 kitchen designers.
-The average has 10 years of professional experience and often, a degree in interior design.
+We employ more than 130 kitchen designers with professional experience and often, a degree in interior design.
 Seasoned designers work at full-time design studio to do what they love: design.
-Designers at big box stores or dealerships may consider themselves lucky to design two or three kitchens a week.
-Our designers create closer to 10 kitchens per week.

 Designers in retail stores work retail jobs.
 Not only are the hours long and the pay low, but at the retail store, designers are responsible for duties besides designing kitchens.
 Since designers must serve walk-in customers and attend to several departments with little to no assistance from others, any design job has the possibility of being rushed and interrupted.